PhilShishov/Automated-UI-Tests/README.md

 ## Installation
 When in visual studio click on rebuild solution.
-If it's not working :
+You can also try:

 NUnit
 1. Manage Nuget Packages -> install Nunit + Nunit Test Adapter + Microsoft.Test.SDK + NETStandard.Library